WiVRn/WiVRn/README.md

 systemctl enable --now avahi-daemon
 ```

-If a firewall is installed, open port 5353/UDP for avahi.
+- If a firewall is installed, open port 5353/UDP for avahi and ports 9757/UDP+TCP for WiVRn itself.
-Open ports 9757/UDP+TCP for WiVRn itself.
+- In the case of ufw, use `ufw allow 5353/udp` and `ufw alow 9757`.

 ### Running
 - On your computer, run "WiVRn server" application, or `wivrn-dashboard`  from the command line, it will show the connection wizard the first time you launch it.